 Truth, Truthfulness and Commitment (Sajja or Sacca) : pain is inevitable – suffering is optional.
 The truth of the way things really are; and our commitment to change.

-Loving-kindness (Metta) : the regular practice of loving-kindness meditation to lift my self-esteem and promote my well-being, and the well-being of all those around me.
+Wise Heartedness (Metta / Karuna / Mudita / Upekkha) : the regular practice of loving-kindness, compassion, joy and equanimity to lift my self-esteem and promote my well-being, and the well-being of all those around me.

-Meditation (Bhāvanā) and Mindfulness (Sati) : the regular practice of mindfulness meditation of body, mind and feelings to support my recovery.
+Mindfulness (Sati) and Meditation (Bhāvanā) : the regular practice of mindfulness of experience and meditation of body, mind and feelings to support my new life.